Reader-first rules

 A page should make the buying decision clearer, not just longer.
 Strong pages explain fit, trade-offs, caveats, and the next step a careful buyer should take.

-We do not hide material caveats just because a product is popular, expensive, or commercially attractive.
+We do not hide material caveats because a product is popular or expensive.

-Product facts, model names, availability, retailer paths, image rights, and schema eligibility must be checked before they are treated as final.
+Product facts, model names, availability, retailer links, image rights, and how a page may appear in search should be reviewed before they read as final.

 Corrections and updates

-Product categories change quickly.
-When Better Buy Lab finds stale model names, discontinued products, changed retailer availability, or stronger caveats, the affected page should be updated.
+Product lines change.
+When we find stale model names, discontinued products, changed availability, or stronger caveats, we update the page.

 Editorial structure comes before affiliate links.
-A product can be included because it fits a buyer scenario even if a commercial link is not approved yet.
+A product can be included for fit even when a retailer link is not live yet.